-The Preservation Foundation E-Books
+The Preservation Foundation Books

 The Preservation Foundation was incorporated in 1976.
 In 1997 we published our first story on our website.
 Since then we've published more than 1,500.

 In 2001, we published our first paperback, A Curiosity of Cats.
 Ten years later we published our first E-Book.
 Actually, we published five - a series by 90-year-old Mary McIntosh entitled Mary's Diary, A Secret Journal of the 1930s.
 The books cover the years 1935 - 1939, one volume for each year.
+Not long after that we converted the series into five well-received paperbacks.

-Why publish your manuscript as a traditional and/or E-Book?
 Simple.
 It will be sold by the world's largest bookseller - Amazon.
-Once published on their web site your book can be seen, bought, and read by almost anyone in the world on their computer, their mobile phone, or other internet connected device.
+It will also be picked up and possibly sold by other retailers and wholesalers.
+Once published, your paperback book can be seen, bought, and read by almost anyone in the world.
+Your E-Book can be read on their computer, their mobile phone, or other internet connected device.
 And you can be published soon, not years from now or never.

 Do you need The Preservation Foundation as your publisher?
 Couldn't you publish your own book?
 The answer is yes and no. The programming for Kindle is a little daunting unless you are pretty good with computers.
-I spend many weeks learning how to put Mary's books on Kindle before I was able to get a satisfactory layout completed.
-It all took time and hard work.
+I spend weeks learning how to put Mary's books on Kindle before I was able to get a satisfactory layout completed.
+It took time and hard work.

 So, yes, you could do that for yourself and be your own publisher.
 If you are familiar with HTML programming and have good computer skills then I'd say give it a try.